 Divorce can be one of, if not the, most devastating times a family experiences.
 But staying in a relationship that no longer works, that is ultimately hurting you and your kids because of the fighting or atmosphere in the home, must be addressed as well.
-Attorney Sam Dixon handles divorce cases with compassion and fire.
+Birmingham divorce attorney Sam Dixon handles divorce cases with compassion and fire.
 Sometimes compassion is the best remedy, and sometimes fire is needed when the other side is playing hard-ball, or you are in an abusive relationship.

 - Don't Let Your Spouse Get the Drop on You – Unfortunately, your spouse may have been preparing for a divorce for some time.
 You should, if possible, prepare for a divorce before you file for divorce.
 I guarantee you most attorneys your spouse sees will tell them the same thing.
 You should plan for your divorce just as you would any other major decision in your life.
 You should contact attorney Dixon at any time you may be considering a divorce.
 He will provide you options, possible pitfalls, realistic expectations, and prepare you for what can be a very complicated process for free.

-Spouses will sometimes empty bank accounts, cash out money market accounts, start hiding assets the minute the file or months in advance of a divorce filing.
+Spouses will sometimes empty bank accounts, cash out money market accounts, start hiding assets the minute they file or months in advance of a divorce filing.
 We've even seen spouses clean out the entire house before a divorce was ever filed.
 Spouses often file erroneous Protection from Abuse Petitions or Ex Parte Motions for Custody, or Possession of the Marital Home.
 You should never take any action without first consulting with an experienced divorce attorney.
 These actions can have serious consequences on the divorce process, custody, visitation, and in the division of assets.
 Plan to succeed.

 - Be Prepared to Fight -- In real life most people do not take divorce well.
-In rare occasions it can be a relatively easy process that can be accomplished through an uncontested divorce where both sides basically agree to everything without difficulty.
+In rare occasions, it can be a relatively easy process that can be accomplished through an uncontested divorce where both sides basically agree to everything without difficulty.
 In most instances, couples going through a divorce fight over almost everything and try to gain the upper hand by any means necessary.
 That means you must be ready to fight during this process.
 Women especially, but men sometimes too, just want to do anything they can to get out of a marriage, and they end up giving away significant assets, alimony, retirement accounts, or even child custody or visitation.

 We will, of course, follow your direction when it comes to compassion or fire, but we will also give you our opinion on which is the best for your situation.
 Sometimes you may want an amicable divorce and be willing to divide assets fairly or even give up child custody, but your spouse just wants to make your life miserable.
 They have probably been making you miserable for years at this point, and they want to inflict the most pain as possible while going through the divorce too.
 Or maybe your spouse doesn't want a divorce and you do, then they may also want to fight tooth-and-nail for every dog bowl or china collection.